 What would be my responsibilities as a host?

-- You are responsible for creating a schedule for the shadow opportunity and introducing the job shadow to the various facets of your profession.
+- You are responsible for creating a schedule for the shadow opportunity and introducing the student to the various facets of your profession.
 The schedule can include showing them what a typical day at your job consists of, a tour of the organization, attending meetings, a networking lunch with staff, and/or answering questions about your career field and work environment.
 Please keep in mind that the Big Orange Shadowing Program is meant to be a learning opportunity and a chance for our students to gain valuable exposure to potential career fields of interest and work environments, while also an opportunity for you to showcase your organization and introduce students to your industry.
-Please see the Host Guidelines and Sample Agendas for ideas on how to structure your Shadow opportunity.
+Please see the Host Guidelines and Sample Agendas for ideas on how to structure your shadow opportunity.

 - You will NOT be required to provide transportation, food, compensation, or any overnight accommodation for students, but may do so if you choose.